tytydraco/yessleep/out/My_husband_never_cared_for_spaghetti_but_lately_he_cant_stop_eating_it.md

 It was bloated and bulging, and he got into bed with a wince.
 Then it hit me.
 "Honey..."
 I started, placing a hand on his thigh, "When was the last time you used the bathroom?"
 I asked tentatively.
 Jackson just shook his head, "I can't do that, Mikey." he said, "my body is a temple; I need to ensure it remains full and pure." he said.
 I shot him a look, "Jackson, no, get up and go use the restroom now.
 This isn't good for you."
 I said, feeling like I was scolding a child.

 He shook his head, "Didn't you hear what I said, Michael?" he said using my full name, something he only did when he was irritated.
 "This temple...
 I cannot taint it," he stated.
-I blinked at him and looked into his eyes, searching for signs of joy.
+I blinked at him and looked into his eyes, searching for any signs of mirth.
 But all I found was cold determination.
 I nodded slowly and turned.

 Time drug on slowly after that, and I watched as Jackson grew sicker and sicker with each passing day.
 Jackson had been withdrawn before, but soon he'd stopped talking to me completely.
 And I swear I could hear him muttering words like 'heretic' and 'false worshipper' under his breath.
 He stopped going to work and spent most on his laptop or at Teddy's.
 He'd started sleeping on the couch too...